 All of these areas could affect decisions made by the farmer and influence risk.
 Again, it is the role of the extension worker to identify the sources of this information and convey them to their farmers.
-Information is an input

 Chapter 2 Approaches to risk management